freeman-lab/selectify/README.md

 ## install

-add to your project with
+Add to your project with

 ```javascript
 npm install selections --save